loregi01/ThesisProject/README.md

 ?- main.
 ```
 and, by assumning the procedure syntax is correct, if swipl returns you true after printing the sequence of actions inserted in the procedure, the prolog BAT is correct, otherwise you have to debug it manually. <br><br>N.B.
 Very unfortunately the second case will verify (in this case I apologize for the inconvenience), so check carefully whether the procedure syntax is correct in the case swipl returns you false.
+# How to test the LLM
+First execute the script in the file create_csv.py in the test folder and then run the script in the script_test.py file.
+The result of the test will be displayed on the terminal and stored in the log_test file in the test folder.